metapolator/metapolator/README.md

 #### Thanks

-Thanks to the developers, especailly Simon Egli for founding the project, Lasse Fister (@graphicore) for technical leadership, Peter Sikking (NL) for Interaction Architecture, and all current and past past contributors.
+Thanks to the developers, especially Simon Egli for founding the project, Lasse Fister (@graphicore) for technical leadership, Peter Sikking (NL) for Interaction Architecture, and all current and past contributors.
 See [CONTRIBUTORS](CONTRIBUTORS) for a complete list.

 Thanks to [metaflop](http://www.metaflop.com) for inspiration and [prototypo](http://www.prototypo.io) for exploring this territory in another direction with the same ideals!